Menopause Joint Pain & MSM: Causes and Treatment

 Joint pain can vary in intensity as well.
 As with other menopause symptoms, there are good and bad days.

-What Joints Are Most Affected?
+What Joints Are Most Affected by Menopause?

 When it comes to where you’ll feel the most joint pain, the most commonly affected areas are the knees, shoulders, and hips.
-These are parts of the body that do a lot of work, and once the protection granted by estrogen has declined, this strain will begin to show through unwelcome aches and pains.
-It’s also possible to feel joint pain in your jaw, neck, elbows, wrists, and fingers.
+These are parts of the body that do a lot of work, and once the protection granted by estrogen has declined, this strain will begin to show as unwelcome aches and pains.
+It’s also possible to feel joint pain in your jaw, neck, back, elbows, wrists, and fingers.

-No one likes to start their day in pain, but menopausal joint pain isn’t very considerate.
 In most cases, joint pain will be the worst first thing in the morning, as that’s when your joints are generally at their least flexible.
 Once you’ve had time to stretch and move around a bit, your joints adjust and become less stiff.

+Effective menopausal arthralgia treatment focuses on addressing the hormonal root cause of pain while also supporting the muscles and bones that protect the joints.
 If you’re looking to get rid of painful joints, there are a number of things you can do to lessen the aches and stiffness.
 While not every technique may work for everyone’s unique situation, it’s better to know all possible options so that you can find the solution that works best for you.

 Trying to lose weight can be difficult under any circumstance, and the effects of menopause can sometimes make it seem like a fruitless endeavor.
 When it comes to joint pain relief, however, shedding excess weight can help take significant stress off of your body.
 The knees and hips are especially vulnerable to the stress of body weight, and if the cartilage in your joints has also worn away with age, menopausal joint pain can have serious effects on those areas.

+We specialize in addressing midlife weight gain with GLP-1s.
+Our clinically supported, personalized treatment options helps you feel stronger, lighter, and more at home in your body—inside and out.
 Even if it’s just a few pounds, taking that additional strain off of your joints can significantly reduce your overall feelings of pain.

 The time we spend sleeping is vital to our body’s ability to naturally recover from daily stresses, especially physical strain.
 If you don’t get a good night’s rest, you may find that your joints hurt more than usual because they haven’t had a chance to fully rest themselves.
 Getting a proper amount of sleep allows any possible swelling or stiffness in your joints to relax, that way they don’t feel progressively worse as days go on.